-Ber We had the pleasure of an interview with Hon.
+Bor We had the pleasure of an interview with Hon.
 Charles Price, Speaker of the House of Representatives of North Carolina, during his visit here as a groomsman at the wedding of Mr. M. E. Carter, and found him to be a gentleman of very prepossessing appearance and manners.
-He is quite a young man, but we think he posses ses all the qualities which go to make up a man of influence and strength in a community or State.
+He is quite a young man, but we think he possesses all the qualities which go to make up a man of influence and strength in a community or State.
 He speaks very cheeringly of the political and material future of the old North State, and is a firm believer in Hampton and the wisdom of his administration.
-He thinks South Carolina those michines in operation in Union, but we has a bright future before her, if her sons will continue steadfast and zealous in their attachment to the straighout democratic cause.
+He thinks South Carolina has a bright future before her, if her sons will continue steadfast and zealous in their attachment to the straighout democratic cause.